jacksund/simmate/src/simmate/calculators/vasp/io/inputs/README.md

 always takes a list of elements (or list of Potentials).
 The list gains preference because more often then not, we are working with >1 element compositions.
 I could allow a single input or a list input, but I just force list input for now.

+I need to add symbols method to print what functionals would be used.

+I should add a nelectrons method that indicates the normal amount of electrons used by the potcar.
+This can be used at a higher level to set NELECT in the Incar if we want to add/remove charge for doping experiments.

+## OTHER NOTES

+The final class in pymatgen.io.vasp.inputs is VaspInput.
+This is moved away from simmate's io and to setup.
+Look at simmate.calculators.vasp.stages.setup for notes on how I modified this class.